-the (Hilbert--Schmidt) mixed-state {\it fidelity susceptibility}. ~\footnote{ Fidelity susceptibility is a standard probe of quantum phase transitions~\cite{Zanardi_2006,Zanardi_2007,You_2007,GU_2010}.
-For mixed states, the Hilbert--Schmidt fidelity introduced here provides a tractable alternative to the Uhlmann fidelity~\cite{Zanardi_2007,You_2007}. } Here,
+is the (Hilbert--Schmidt) mixed-state {\it fidelity susceptibility}. ~\footnote{ Fidelity susceptibility serves as a standard probe of quantum phase transitions~\cite{Zanardi_2006,Zanardi_2007,You_2007,GU_2010}.
+For mixed states, the Hilbert--Schmidt fidelity used in this work provides a tractable alternative to the Uhlmann fidelity~\cite{Zanardi_2007,You_2007}. } The quantity